spec-first/connexion/docs/routing.rst

 Note that :code:`HEAD` requests will be handled by the :code:`operationId` specified under the :code:`GET` operation in the specification. :code:`Connexion.request.method` can be used to determine which request was made.
-See :class:`.ASGIRequest`.
+See :class:`.ConnexionRequest`.

 Automatic routing
 -----------------